Dana Point, California

-Dana Point (/ˌdeɪnə-/ DAY-nuh) is a city located in southern Orange County, California, United States.
+Dana Point (/ˌdeɪnə-/ DAY-nuh) is a coastal city located in southern Orange County, California, United States.
 The population was 33,107 at the 2020 census.
-It has one of the few harbors along the Orange County coast; with ready access via State Route 1, it is a popular local destination for surfing.
+With one of the few harbors along the Orange County coast and with ready access via State Route 1, it is a popular local destination for surfing.

-The city was named after the headland of Dana Point, which was in turn named after Richard Henry Dana Jr., author of Two Years Before the Mast, which included a description of the area.
+The city was named after the headland of Dana Point, which was in turn named after Richard Henry Dana Jr., whose 1840 memoir Two Years Before the Mast included a description of the area.
 Dana described the locale, including neighboring San Juan Capistrano, as "the only romantic spot on the coast".
 This area is designated California Historical Landmark #189.

 History

 Indigenous

 The Acjachemen village site of Toovannga was located near the present-day site of Dana Point Harbor.
 The village was located near the mouth of the San Juan Creek.
 The people lived in villages of around 250 people and stewarded the land into a thriving ecosystem.
 Each village was politically independent and established ties with other villages through marriage.
 The area of Dana Point is located downstream from the mother village of Putuidem.

 The arrival of European settlers in the area began with the Portolá expedition (1769–1770).
 Starting in 1776, people from the village of Ubange, located near Dana Point, were brought to Mission San Juan Capistrano for conversion to Christianity and to be exploited as labor to work the mission's grounds.
 By 1778, dissatisfaction with the missions led to the formation of a revolt by tribal leader Cinquanto that was preemptively stopped by the Spanish.